Nicolette Pierini: Career

 Pierini began working an actress in short independent films and commercials.
 In 2009 to 2011, she was the announcer of Nick’s Play Date, the 2009-2014 re-branding of the Nick Jr. block on Nickelodeon, due to Nick Jr. being a 24-hour channel.
 She announced up next interstitials, and drawing galleries.
 In 2012 she was featured her first roles in major productions, including a recurring role on the drama Made in Jersey and as different characters in the hidden camera show Primetime: What Would You Do?.
 In the same year, Pierini worked alongside Morgan Freeman in the film The Magic of Belle Isle, where she played Flora.
 In 2013, Pierini was featured in episodes of Law & Order: Special Victims Unit, Golden Boy and Blue Bloods, as well as the Joey Dedio film Tio Papi.

 In September 2013, Pierini was announced as a castmember for the 2014 adaptation of the musical Annie opposite Jamie Foxx, Quvenzhané Wallis and Cameron Diaz.
 Pierini landed the role after she completed five rounds of auditions.
 On the film's soundtrack, Pierini sung three songs, "Maybe", "It's the Hard Knock Life", and back-up vocals in the reprise of "Tomorrow".
 While promoting Annie, Pierini performed with the cast at the 2014 Macy's Thanksgiving Day Parade, and appeared with the cast at the 2014 Kids' Choice Awards.

 Personal life

-Pierini's brother Anthony is a Broadway actor, appearing as an alternate in the productions of Mary Poppins from 2012–13, the 25th anniversary U.S. national tour Les Misérables from 2011–12 and Big Fish in 2013.
+Pierini's brother Anthony is a Broadway actor, appearing as an alternate in the productions of Mary Poppins from 2012 to 2013, the 25th anniversary U.S. national tour Les Misérables from 2011 to 2012 and Big Fish in 2013.